-Butternut Squash Mac and Cheese for Toddlers
+Butternut Squash Mac and Cheese

 The beauty of this recipe is that the squash adds that classic orange color and nutrients, but the kids just get the cheesy pasta flavor and texture that they love.
 And the method is so simple since everything cooks in the same pot, so it’s a perfect option for a busy weeknight.

-Healthy Mac and Cheese
+Ingredients in Butternut Squash Mac and Cheese

 Butternut Mac and Cheese with Canned Squash

 If you have a can of butternut squash, you can sub that in and skip the step where you’d otherwise need to cook the squash.
-Simply add it to the blender and blend it up!
+Simply add it to the blender and blend it up.